-- Focus groups with residents - One-on-one interviews with key stakeholders - A listening session with the WellStar AMC Regional Health Board - A Health Summit with hospital and community leaders
+- Focus groups with residents, - One-on-one interviews with key stakeholders, - Listening sessions with the WellStar AMC Regional Health Board and - A Health Summit with hospital and community leaders.

 An in-depth description of the participants, methods used and collection period for each qualitative process is in the Primary Data and Community Input section of the Appendix.